Model-Based Development in Theory: Why Should I use it?

 These challenges lead to workloads ballooning and compromise efficiency.
 A model-based approach is designed to streamline development processes and can increase system productivity by 40 percent compared to document-centric approaches (source).

-By enshrining functionality in a central development artifact (the model) that can be understood and used across different teams, MBD facilitates interdisciplinary communication and collaboration and helps prevent misinterpretation of requirements.
-Beyond this, MBD makes available a single platform and simulation environment that can be used across many teams, whether distributed or cross-disciplinary, to optimize system design.
+By enshrining functionality in a central development artifact (the model) that can be understood and used across different teams, model-based development facilitates interdisciplinary communication and collaboration and helps prevent misinterpretation of requirements.
+Beyond this, it makes available a single platform and simulation environment that can be used across many teams, whether distributed or cross-disciplinary, to optimize system design.

 A model-based approach essentially frontloads the development process, placing the lion’s share of work in early development stages and keeping system functionality in focus.